Though the day itself isn't until November, many are already wondering what Black Friday 2020 will look like this year.

 With the spectre of coronavirus looming over public events and gatherings, there's no doubt Black Friday 2020 will be very, very different from past years.

-We're answering your questions and making some major predictions on what to expect this year so that when the time comes, you're fully prepared to snap up the best Black Friday deals on laptops, phones, Apple devices, and anything else you've been waiting to get your (thoroughly washed) hands on.
+We're answering your questions and making some major predictions on what to expect this year so you're fully prepared to snap up the best Black Friday deals on laptops, phones, Apple devices, and anything else you've been waiting to get your hands on.

 When is Black Friday 2020?